GeoscienceAustralia/ptha/R/examples/austptha_template/EVENT_RATES/README.md

 *It is essential that users understand what these parameters do, otherwise your computation might be completely different to what you wanted!*

+One input to the [config.R](config.R) script consists of a csv file describing functions used bias-correct event weights (with the same magnitude and general location) based on their peak slip.
+We used the script [event_properties_and_GOF.R](event_properties_and_GOF.R) to make these, based on the DART buoy comparisons.

 Then, assuming everything is correctly configured, the codes can be run (on NCI) with: